Skip to main content

 Peptidoglycan and lipopolysaccharides are examples of bacterial PAMPs.

-• Which of the following properties are true of both bacteria and archaea?
+What properties are shared by both bacteria and archaea?

 Both bacteria and archaea lack a nucleus and have circular DNA.